stho32/SQL-Optimization/README.md

 #### 6. Subselects

-- **Why They Are Slow:**
 - Subselects, especially in UNION statements, can cause the query to process extensive data sets multiple times.

 - **Ideas to Improve Performance:**
   - Test each subselect individually and optimize the slowest ones first.